Composr Tutorial: Releasing news & running a Blog

 - If there is news going from that far back then the "Multipler" parameter defines the proportions of those shows as summary posts compared to archive lines.

 - Otherwise a static quantity of news will show, using the "Fallback Full" and "Fallback Archive" parameters.

-When placing a block it is possible to filter it to particulary category(s) using the "Select" parameter.
+When placing a block it is possible to filter it to particular category(s) using the "Select" parameter.
 Leaving the parameter blank will mean all news will show.
 In the simplest case you would just select one of more news categories to display from, which the block construction assistant makes very easy for you.
 If you want to write your own arbitrary Selectcode then you need to write the block Comcode manually.

 It is also possible to determine whether only blog posts should show, just regular news posts, or both.